TArOoO2/Sign-Language-Recognizer/README.md

 # ASL Translator website

-this website translate asl to text ✌️👌
+this website translate ASL to text ✌️👌

-and speech to asl 🎙️
+and speech to ASL 🎙️

 after install this project ⬇️